Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 • Seizure-like episodes without an epilepsy diagnosis

-• Difficulty walking or moving without a medical explanation
+• Difficulty walking or moving without a structural neurological explanation

 • Sudden weakness or tremors